alexnault/alexnault.dev/src/posts/open-closed-principle-in-functional-typescript.md

 - Smaller function/file size
 - Observing separation of concerns

-### Wrapping up
+## Wrapping up

-The open-closed principle allows for easier extension while reducing time spent adapting existing code.
-By designing your modules into composable parts, you promote a flexible and scalable application.
+**The open-closed principle allows for easier extension while reducing time spent adapting existing code.** By designing your modules into composable parts, you foster a flexible and scalable application.

-More on SOLID principles:
+## More on SOLID principles

 - [Single-Responsibility Principle](https://alexnault.dev) _(upcoming!)_
 - Open-Closed Principle